patelmj/snr_des/README.md

     - para.py - This is the culmination where the DAQ and motor control work is parallized.
 This is the main file used for data collection on our wing model system.

 # Future Work
-- Potentially change the servo to a
+- Potentially change the servo to a DC motor to have increased speeds as current flapping is very slow
+-